 Participants in support of centralization included impacting less land, the environment and wildlife, easier logistical management and cost savings as reasons for preferring this approach.
 Others stated it was a better option to keep the waste close to where it is produced rather than moving it or storing it in a location that is far or in an untouched area where new infrastructure would need to be built.
-The considerations around centralization versus decentralization include impact of the transportation of hazardous waste through traditional lands, reducing costs and the minimization of carbon emissions.
+The considerations around centralization versus decentralization include impact of the transportation of hazardous waste through traditional lands and the minimization of carbon emissions; We heard that transportation costs alone should not be the only consideration when determining if a centralized facility should be built.
+Transportation considerations should be balanced with potential impacts on Indigenous communities that already have a portion of the radioactive waste on their lands.
+Their consent and willingness for hosting future waste facilities would have to also be considered.

 Those engaged who were in favour of decentralization cited reasons including not overburdening one area or community, fairness and environmental justice and reducing risks associated with transportation.
 Additional locational considerations identified by participants included situating facilities further away from cities and Indigenous communities.

 Participants said it is important to consider the unique conditions of Canada when it comes to considering a standard approach to disposal.
 We heard New Brunswick should not be considered a viable option for nuclear waste disposal since it is not a geologically stable area.
 We heard that the benchmarking reports provided were for small countries in comparison to Canada, and participants questioned how the proposed facilities would work here.
 It was also stated the cold climates and possibility of damage from natural disasters may impact the facilities and options in Canada.

-Impacts on the land and environment need to be a priority for any project or when considering the implementation of the Strategy.
+Impacts on the land and environment need to be a priority for any project or when considering the implementation of the ISRW.
 Most of the participants with whom we engaged cited land protection as the priority.
-They stressed that we must ensure we do not negatively impact ecological habitats, and enact restorative practices for sites that are being remediated to their natural states.
-Sources of water should be avoided and oceans should not be considered an option for any nuclear development, disposal or storage, now or in the future.
+They stressed that we must ensure we do not negatively impact ecological habitats and enact restorative practices for sites that are being remediated to their natural states.
+Sources of water should be avoided, and oceans should not be considered an option for any nuclear development, disposal or storage, now or in the future.

 We heard that it is hard to comprehend the life of radioactive materials being 300+ years and the viability of facilities chosen now.
-Long-term considerations must take into account our changing environment due to climate change, many years ago we did not think of the impacts we are now seeing in Nunavut - what will it be like in many years from now?
+Long-term considerations must consider our changing environment due to climate change.
+Many years ago, participants did not think of the impacts we are now seeing in Nunavut - what will it be like in many years from now?
 We must carefully consider the many generations after us and integrate Indigenous Traditional Knowledge to prepare the youth if Rolling Stewardship is an option.
 It will be important to be innovative, flexible, encourage on-going research and to consider the impacts potential natural disasters may have on disposal sites.

-In order to determine the best management, participants said that we must ensure environmental monitoring is in place, especially for water and water quality.
-If there are no measures in place to actively monitor if anything is changing in the water, in the soil, and in the plants then permanent damage can be done to our resources.
+To determine the best management, participants said that we must ensure environmental monitoring is in place, especially for water and water quality.
+If there are no measures in place to actively monitor if anything is changing in the water, in the soil, and in the plants, then permanent damage can be done to our resources.